 Delta-8-THC's antiemetic properties are one of its most well-known benefits, meaning it can help calm nausea and prevent vomiting.
 In fact, Delta-8-THC was found to be 100% effective at stopping vomiting in one pediatric study.

-Of course, this danger mostly applies to heavy drinkers.
-So, as it may seem, the combination of Delta-8-THC and alcohol is potentially less dangerous for light drinkers, but there are still other side effects to consider.
+This danger mainly affects heavy drinkers, making the combination of Delta-8-THC and alcohol potentially risky.
+While it's likely safer for light drinkers, there are still other side effects to consider when mixing these substances.

 There may be risks when using the two substances in the reverse order as well.
 A 1992 study found that consuming THC before drinking alcohol may slow the rise in blood alcohol levels, which means it may delay the feeling of drunkenness.